U.S. airports screen millions of travelers ahead of Thanksgiving | Business

 U.S. airports screen millions of travelers ahead of Thanksgiving

-The U.S. Transportation Security Administration screened over 3 million passengers this weekend ahead of the Thanksgiving holiday, its busiest weekend since mid-March, as people ignored a call from the Centers for Disease Control and Prevention (CDC) not to travel.
-The CDC last Thursday urged Americans not to travel during this week's Thanksgiving holiday to mitigate the spread of the coronavirus as cases of COVID-19 spike around the United States.
+The U.S. Transportation Security Administration screened over 3 million airline passengers over the weekend ahead of the Thanksgiving holiday, its busiest weekend since mid-March, as many people ignored a call from the Centers for Disease Control and Prevention (CDC) not to travel.
+The CDC on Thursday urged Americans not to travel during this week’s Thanksgiving holiday to mitigate the spread of the coronavirus as cases of COVID-19 spike around the United States.

 For an interactive graphic tracking the global spread of COVID-19, open https://graphics.reuters.com/world-coronavirus-tracker-and-maps/ in an external browser.
 U.S. airline executives last week said they had seen a rise in cancellations and slower bookings as COVID-19 cases increase, though Southwest Airlines Chief Executive Gary Kelly on Thursday said he still expected the month of November to be better for bookings than October and September.

-TSA screened 1.047 million passengers on Sunday, 984,369 on Saturday and 1.019 million on Friday.
+TSA screened 1.047 million passengers on Sunday -- the highest number of any day since mid-March, along with 984,369 on Saturday and 1.019 million on Friday.
 There have been just three days since March 16 that the number of U.S. airline passengers screened topped 1 million.

 - READ MORE ON: